ut-vision/Video-Independent-ECS/README.md

 `python training/ECSTrainer.py --stack --mse`

+The first way allows you to manually pick the intermediate model.

 But before training, one might want to first convert test set segmentation labels for videos to test set tracklets framewise labels.

 Please do following,